 Conditional Formatting is one of the most requested features of Excel.
-It brings your attention to what matters on a spreadsheet.
-Your analysis and reports are more compelling with Conditional Formatting.
+It brings your attention to what matters on a spreadsheet, making your analysis and reports are more compelling.

-With Conditional Formatting, you can format cells or display icons depending on the cell value’s performance against a rule.
+With Conditional Formatting, data analysts can format cells or display icons depending on the cell value’s performance against a rule.

-In this tutorial, you will learn how to apply Conditional Formatting rules to text and number values.
-We will also look at using the data bars and icon sets features of Conditional Formatting.
+In this tutorial, you’ll learn how to apply Conditional Formatting rules to text and number values.
+I’ll also talk you through using the data bars and icon sets features of Conditional Formatting.

 Here’s what we’ll cover: